 Nippon Connection – The Festival ¼

-In 2022, more than 17,400 visitors attended the festival events in presence and online.
+In 2023, more than 18,500 visitors attended the festival events.
 The festival was founded in 2000 and is mainly organized on a voluntary basis by the non-profit Nippon Connection registered association.
-In 2022, the festival was under the patronage of Angela Dorn, Hessian Minister for Science and Art, the Mayor of the City of Frankfurt am Main, and the Consulate General of Japan in Frankfurt am Main.
+In 2023, the festival was under the patronage of Hessian Minister for Science and Art, the Mayor of the City of Frankfurt am Main, and the Consulate General of Japan in Frankfurt am Main.

 The Film Program